Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 This script creates a cluster using a configuration file called cluster01-kind.yaml, which will create a cluster called cluster01 with a control plane and worker node, exposing ports 80 and 443 on the worker node for our ingress controller.

 THe Calico and NGINX Ingress manifests are also included in the script.
 These are the standard deployment manifests from both the Calico and NGINX projects.
 Calico is a popular CNI (Container Network Interface) solution for Kubernetes used for pod networking.
-NGINX Ingress is a load balancer for the worker nodes.
+NGINX Ingress is an implementation that uses NGINX as a reverse proxy to route external HTTPS traffic into Kubernetes clusters.

 ```bash
 chmod +x create-cluster.sh